P-S-Engineer/ElementalWordsChallenge/README.md

 # ElementalWordsChallenge
-C# implementation of Elemental Words challenge from codewars
+C# implementation of Elemental Words challenge from codewars!